Wilgefortis: History

-Art historians have argued that the origins of the art can be found with Eastern-style representations of the crucified Christ, and in particular the Holy Face of Lucca, a large 11th-century carved wooden figure of Christ on the Cross (now replaced by a 13th-century copy), bearded like a man, but dressed in a full-length tunic that might have appeared to be like that of a woman instead of the loin cloth familiar and by the Late Middle Ages normal in depictions in the West.
+Art historians have argued that the origins of artistic depictions of Wilgefortis can be found with Eastern-style representations of the crucified Christ, and in particular the Holy Face of Lucca, a large 11th-century carved wooden figure of Christ on the Cross (now replaced by a 13th-century copy), bearded like a man, but dressed in a full-length tunic that might have appeared to be like that of a woman instead of the loin cloth familiar and by the Late Middle Ages normal in depictions in the West.

 The Holy Face is sometimes described as typical of early Byzantine robed crucifixes.
 But no comparable large carved figures formed part of Byzantine art, whilst there are several surviving from Germany.
 Any Byzantine influence is very remote, as the face and hair are typical of German crucifixes, and many Ottonian manuscripts show robes in crucifixions.
 The Byzantine examples are from icons, illuminations or small relief carvings.

 The theory is that when the composition was copied and brought north of the Alps over the next 150 years, in small copies by pilgrims and dealers, this unfamiliar image led Northerners to create a narrative to explain the androgynous icon.
 Some older images of the crucified Christ were repurposed as Wilgefortis, and new images clearly intended to represent the saint created, many with female clothes and breasts.
 Some older images of Christ on the cross are argued to have already deliberately included hints at an androgynous figure for theological reasons.
 Single images normally showed Wilgefortis on her cross, but two prominent standing images where she carries a smaller cross as an attribute as part of a group of saints, are mentioned below.
 Images showing a set of scenes covering the whole legend are unusual, but a German one of 1513 is illustrated here.